charles-uno/Bloodlines/04_how_to_play.md

 + *Halfling -> Shaken*

 *Whenever a PC gets hit, they check a box.
 The GM will tell them which one, either by deciding or by choosing randomly.*

+> let's have two examples in this section.
+I'm not sure exactly where they go.

 *Wounds are recovered in dramatically appropriate time.
 A short rest immediately after the confrontation is sufficient to unmark a single wound (of the player's choice).
 All wounds are unmarked after a long rest, such as a hot meal or a night of sleep somewhere safe.*